Participant’s Testimonials from the Digital Education Club

 Latest News More Than a Camp: Stories That Stay With You Campers’ Testimonials This summer, a group of girls from different schools and backgrounds came together at GLOW Camp — and left with more than just great memories.
 What started as a fun summer opportunity quickly turned into a life-changing experience, full of personal growth, new friendships, laughter, and learning that reached far beyond the campgrounds.
 Mihaela, a 15-year-old medical student, the camp became a place to build self-confidence and learn how to better communicate with others.
 “Everything we learned is something we can use in everyday life — and the friendships still remain.”
 Ema, 14, arrived nervous but hopeful — and left with a full heart.
 She described the camp as fun, educational, and deeply empowering.
 “I learned to speak in front of others without being shy,” she said.
 “I got better at working in a team, made friends, and became more confident.”
 Ana Marija, also 15, felt that these activities should be experienced by all teenagers — even adults.
 The camp taught her practical and emotional lessons that, as she said, “changed my daily life.”
 She believes this kind of camp is especially important for younger generations to disconnect from their phones and connect more with people.
 Emilija, 16, called her GLOW experience “amazing.”
 She found not just joy in the moment, but tools for life — learning the value of resilience, leadership, and how true strength lies in unity and support.
 “No one teaches you these things the way camp does,” she said.
 “The friendships, the skills, the memories — they stay with you.”
 Angela, 14, embraced every activity — from setting up a tent for the first time to learning how to express herself with more confidence.
 “Since camp, I’ve started taking better care of myself and speaking up more,” she shared.
 “It helped me open up and work as a team.”
 And for Jana, 15, the magic was in the energy.
 “It was fun, educational, and helped me be more open,” she said.
 She especially enjoyed the water games, teamwork, and the feeling of learning through playing.
 These girls came to GLOW Camp looking for something new.
 They left with new skills, new friendships, and a stronger sense of who they are — and who they can become.
 Staff Testimonials “I really appreciate being part of the first time bringing back to the camp.
 It is only up from here.
 Thank you so much!” — Lizzie Bradshaw, Peace Corps Volunteer “Particularly with GLOW camp, there was enthusiasm and excitement to participate.
 It was clear that meaningful bonds were established.
 The counselors worked really well together, and there are clear opportunities to grow the program next year!” — Shayna Meltzer, Peace Corps Volunteer “This was a challenge for me, because it was the first time I was directly involved in planning outdoor camps, working with a team from the USA who have rich and real-world experience behind them.
 Of course, there is always room for improvement, and I look forward to more such or similar activities in the future.” — Natasa Darkov, YMCA staff “The girls had an amazing time, which is the main goal.
 I’m really happy the camps are happening again, and I cannot wait to see how I can contribute to getting them back to their former glory!
 Godspeed!” — Roberta Petrovska, Local Volunteer Campers’ Survey After participating in the camp, many girls feel significantly more confident in their decision-making abilities (72% high level of agreement) and committed to fulfilling their obligations (67%).
 Most participants stated that they are more aware and proactive in taking care of their physical and emotional health (78%), as well as having a significant increase in self-confidence, security, and independence (67%).
 Many of them feel more effective in teamwork (78%), their ability to cooperate with others has improved (78%), and they are also more willing to put the goals of the group before their own (72%).
 Also, 72% value and consider different opinions more and understand group dynamics better.
 Participants showed an increased interest in exploring new experiences (89%), and a great willingness to get out of their comfort zone and try new things (85%).
 They feel more confident when meeting and interacting with new people (79%) and more effective in working in a group (85%).
 Parents’ Survey To better understand the impact of this year’s GLOW Camp, we asked the parents of participants to share their impressions.
 Their responses showed not only strong satisfaction with the experience but also visible changes in their daughters after the camp.
 All parents agreed that the camp was useful for their daughters — a clear sign that GLOW continues to offer meaningful content and a supportive environment.
 When it came to the overall camp experience, a big majority of parents rated it as excellent, with the remaining saying it was above average or average.
 The activities also received high praise with most of them describing them as excellent and a few as very good.
 One of the most encouraging results came from the question about changes in the children after the camp.
 Most parents said they saw a positive difference — their daughters came home happier, more confident, more creative, and more socially engaged.
 A few noted they were smiling more, initiating conversations, or expressing themselves in new ways, and a few were not sure yet or saw no noticeable change.
 Most parents felt the camp met their expectations and when asked how GLOW compared to other camps in the country, half said it was among the best, while others did not have a comparison point.
 Parents described GLOW as a safe space where girls could express themselves, try new things, and grow – emotionally, socially, and creatively.
 Many expressed gratitude that such a program exists and hope to see it continue in the years to come.

-Latest News Students’ Stories from Peer Education in Primary Schools Jovana Georgievska, School Dr. Trifun Panovski From all the topics, “How to deal with peer violence” was my favorite topic to present because we taught the children how to stand up for themselves and to create their self-confidence.
+Latest News Students’ Stories from the Peer School for Primary Schools Jovana Georgievska, School Dr. Trifun Panovski From all the topics, “How to deal with peer violence” was my favorite topic to present because we taught the children how to stand up for themselves and to create their self-confidence.
 In the future, I would like to be a peer educator again because I think this is an important topic that needs to be discussed not only in class, because we see it every day but many do nothing to stop it.
 Furkan Metliku, School Goce Delchev With the help of the educators and the workshops, I became more confident and prepared to speak in front of others.
 The topic that interested me the most was psychological violence, because it often happens and is difficult to recognize.
 During the presentations in front of the students, I was glad that the students listened carefully and showed interest.
 I believe they learned something important.
 I would like to be a peer educator again, because this experience helped me to express myself better, to gain self-confidence, and to be a support for others.
 Mert Rustemov, School Dame Gruev To be a peer educator for the prevention of violence was a great responsibility for me, but also an opportunity to learn something new and to help others.
 Through the workshops and trainings, I gained self-confidence and felt prepared to speak in front of other students.
 I consider the topic of peer violence to be very important, because each of us has the right to be safe and respected at school.
 What was most interesting to me was that through games and discussions, we learned how to recognize different types of violence and how to react properly.
 I felt most excited when I had to speak in front of other students, but over time I realized that there is no place for shame and fear – it is important to speak openly.
 I believe that such activities are extremely important and I would like to be a peer educator again.
 The feeling that I can make a change, even a small one, gives me the strength to continue.
 Jovan Grozdanovski, School Kole Kaninski When I heard about this workshop, I was nervous about meeting new children, but with each new workshop, I relaxed more and more.
 Before presenting at my school as a peer educator, I was afraid, but during the presentation, I relaxed.
 Something that helped me relax was the children who participated in the workshop, because they were open and shared their own experiences with peer violence and how they dealt with it.
 Jana Lozanche, School St.Cyril and Methodius The workshops helped us to connect with each other, to build team trust, and to feel safe when speaking in front of other students.
 The most interesting part for me was when the students shared experiences about violence they had survived or witnessed.
 That was the moment when I truly felt how serious and important this topic is.
 In those moments, I learned that every child hides a story behind their behavior and that we need to be there for each other.
 The most difficult part for me was the preparation for the presentation.
 Although we were prepared and had support, I still felt nervous and wondered if I would say everything as I should.
 But when I saw that the children were really listening, I felt that we were truly doing something good.
 I would like to be part of such activities again, even to be a peer educator again.

-Latest News Peer School Against Peer Violence: Testimonies from Participants Mihaela During the training on peer violence, I had the opportunity to give a presentation in front of 40 students and two psychologists at my school.
+Latest News Participant’s Testimonies from the Peer School for High Schools Mihaela, Gymnasium Taki Daskalo During the training on peer violence, I had the opportunity to give a presentation in front of 40 students and two psychologists at my school.
 It was a huge experience for me, but at the same time a big challenge.
 What scared me the most was whether I would be able to keep everyone’s attention, especially when I knew that not only first and second-year students would be listening to me, but professionals as well.
 The nervousness and fear of making mistakes were constantly present, because it was important to me that my message was clear and well understood.
 When the presentation was over, I felt relieved, happy and relaxed.
 Although I was afraid, I managed to overcome my fear and convey the topic with dedication.
 It was wonderful to see how my words affected the students, and to hear positive feedback from all of them.
 It gave me additional motivation and confidence.
 I would definitely present again.
 Every new experience of this type helps me improve and feel more confident in myself, both now and in the future.
 I see it as a chance to grow and pass on my knowledge to others.
 When it comes to working with elementary school students, I would gladly accept.
 I believe that working with younger students is extremely important, because they are in a period when they learn the most and form themselves as individuals.
 I would like to help them learn how to deal with violence and create positive relationships with the people around them.
 Through this experience, I realized even more that I find myself in psychology that I want to develop in the future.
 I want to continue working with young people, to inspire them and to help them deal with the challenges that life brings.
-Predrag I am Predrag, I am 15 years old and study at a technical secondary school.
+Predrag, Technical School Gjorgi Naumov I am Predrag, I am 15 years old and study at a technical secondary school.
 I was giving a presentation in front of about twenty youths, and we were learning about fighting peer violence.
 From the presentation I learned a lot about myself, but also about others.
 I have learned that people who commit violence also have problems, not just those who receive it.
-Ognen I am Ognen, a student at the technical school in Bitola and I was a peer educator at the School Against Peer Bullying.
+Ognen, Technical School Gjorgi Naumov I am Ognen, a student at the technical school in Bitola and I was a peer educator at the School Against Peer Bullying.
 Before delivering my presentation, I was afraid that I could get confused very easily and not be understood or interested by the audience, but that immediately changed as soon as I started presenting.
 Since the presentation ended, I felt nice, relieved and fulfilled that I was able to contribute to raising awareness about the peer violence that occurs in today’s society.
 I would definitely like to present again, both in front of my peers and in front of elementary school students on this topic, because the topic is of great importance to everyone.
-Nektaria I am Nektaria, a second-year student at the SABA high school.
+Nektaria, Gymnasium SABA I am Nektaria, a second-year student at the SABA high school.
 Before coming to this workshop I was afraid of presenting in front of many people, in front of youth, as well as meeting new ones, but as time went on, with each new workshop we got to know the youth better.
 When we had to present as peer educators in our schools, things changed and I was very relaxed.
 During the workshops, I am glad that many students got relaxed and started sharing their experiences, whether they were bullies or victims of violence.
 I hope that in the future more will join such workshops so that we can positively affect and reduce violence.
-Teodora I am Teodora, I am studying in medical high school, and I am 16 years old.
+Teodora, Medical School Jovan Kalauzi I am Teodora, I am studying in medical high school, and I am 16 years old.
 I think this presentation was very useful and I learned so many new things.
 I know that this presentation will benefit me in the future, and I know that those who listened to me will learn something more about what peer violence is actually.
 I had no stage fright at all about the presentation and no one should have stage fright.
 It’s not scary and if you’re educated about what you’re talking about and then it’s easy to express it to all those who want to listen to you.
 More about this program you can read here: Peer School Against Peer Violence – YMCA.mk

 YMCA World Accelerator Summit: Vision 2030 in Mombasa, Kenya